Yes, clearly and consistently

 Health Insurance

-Rockettes receive access to health insurance coverage.
-This is particularly important given the physical demands of the role and the risk of injury inherent in professional dance.
+Rockettes have access to health insurance coverage during their contracted period.
+This benefit is especially important given the physical intensity of precision dance, where strength, flexibility, and endurance are essential and the risk of injury is always present.

 Retirement Contributions